- Learn about TorFX, a low-cost international money transfer service that consistently earns rave reviews.

 - International business payment transactions are straightforward when using TorFX.

 - Specialist transfer orders.
 Choose between spot contracts for immediate execution, forward contracts to fix the exchange rate for up to two years, plus limit or stop-loss orders to target a required rate or protect against a poor one.

-- High maximum online transfer amount of $200,000 for businesses, higher than the $50,000 limit for individuals.
+- The maximum online transfer amount of $200,000 for businesses is higher than the $50,000 limit for individuals.
 Contact your account manager to send even higher amounts.

 How it works

 - Open a trading account online by registering your details and providing ID documents.
 The customer service team will be available to help if needed.

 - An account manager will be assigned to you to give guidance and support and help you obtain the best exchange rates.